galasa-dev/galasa.dev/src/markdown-pages/docs/managers/mq-manager.md

 ```
 </details>

-<details><summary>Instantiate an MQ Queue</summary>
+<details><summary>Instantiate a MQ Queue</summary>

-The following snippet shows the code that is required to instantiate an MQ Queue:
+The following snippet shows the code that is required to instantiate a MQ Queue:

 ```java
 @Queue(archive = "true", name = "GALASA.INPUT.QUEUE")